graphprotocol/ens-subgraph/README.md

 - `setSubnodeOwner(bytes32 node, bytes32 label, address owner)`
   - which emits `NewOwner(node, label, owner)`
   - This event indicated when any ens domain has been registered
+- `setResolver(bytes32 node, address resolver)`
+  - which emits `NewResolver(bytes32,address)`
+  - This event indicates when a domain has had its resolver field updated
+- `setTTL(bytes32 node, uint ttl)`
+  - which emits  `NewTTL(bytes32,uint64)`
+  - This event indicates when a domain has had its TTL field updated.

-Contract events can be seen here: https://github.com/ensdomains/ens/blob/master/contracts/ENSRegistry.sol
+Contract events can be seen here: https://github.com/ensdomains/ens/blob/master/contracts/Registry.sol

 The ABI was taken from https://etherscan.io/address/0x314159265dd8dbb310642f98f50c066173c1259b#code

-Whenever the `Transfer` events and `NewOwner` events are emitted, the Graph Node will store this value as an entity `EnsDomain`.
-It processes blocks in ascending order. `setOwner()` will be stored as a new entity `Tranfer`. `setOwner()` will also update the owner attritbute of the `EnsDomain` entity the transfer is associated with.
+Whenever the `Transfer` events and `NewOwner` events are emitted, the Graph Node will store this value as an entity `Domain`.
+It processes blocks in ascending order. `setOwner()` will be stored as a new entity `Transfer`. `setOwner()` will also update the owner attribute of the `Domain` entity the transfer is associated with.

 This subgraph has `keccak-256` (a.k.a `sha3` on Ethereum) which is native Rust code, which the WASM code calls out to, and therefore can be used with mappings.
 This is needed because the event `setSubnodeOwner` does not emit the actual domain hash, it emits two `bytes32` values that are then used with `sha3(node, label)` to create the domain hash.
 More detail can be found by reading into the [namehash alogorithm](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md).
 This allows for all domains to be stored in the subgraph with their unique `id` as the domain hash.

 ## Graph Node Information